willertrombix/albumers/content/post/ivan-today-is-the-day-temple-of-the-morning-star.md

   "Lazharus",
   "Anal War of Gods",
   "Today Is The Day",
-  "Temple of the Morning Star",
+  "Temple of the Morning Star,"
 ]
 tags = ["VOR", "Lazharus", "Anal War of Gods", "Today Is The Day", "Temple of the Morning Star"] images = [